Running Apps Locally

 file is read, and each name/value pair is inserted into the environment, to mimic the action of config vars.

-To view all of your app’s config vars, type heroku config
+To view all your app’s config vars, enter heroku config

 .